-Please note that a request to go more than 3 units over the 19-unit limit will require a meeting with the associate dean for an approval.
+Please note that a request to go more than three units over the 19-unit limit will require a meeting with the associate dean for approval.

-Students who do not meet the criteria but feel they are capable of managing the courseload may complete the following steps for consideration:
+Students who do not meet the academic criteria for exceeding 19 units but feel they have a compelling reason to justify an exception must submit the following documentation for consideration:

-Complete the Change of Schedule form and obtain the instructor’s signature.
+Completed Change of Schedule form, with the instructor’s signature.

 A current copy of your unofficial transcript.